How Much You Need to Save for College

 Best Ways to Save for College

-Parents use a wide range of college-saving methods to prepare for tuition fees, ideally ones with tax-free growth.
+Parents use various college-saving methods to prepare for tuition fees, ideally with tax-free growth.
 Here’s a quick summary of each account:

 1. 529 Plan